 Abarim Publications' online Biblical Greek Dictionary

-The absence of such a plan is called αβουλος (aboulos), meaning inconsiderate or ill-advised, and the familiar word αβουλια (aboulia) means ill-advisedness or thoughtlessness.
-Neither of these words is used in the Bible (but "aboulia" made it into modern scientific jargon, which is cool too).
+The absence of such order is known by the word αβουλος (aboulos), meaning inconsiderate or ill-advised, and the familiar word αβουλια (aboulia) means ill-advisedness or thoughtlessness.
+Neither of these words is used in the Bible (but "aboulia" or "abulia" made it into modern scientific jargon, which is cool too).

 Our noun βουλη (boule) is used 12 times in the New Testament, see full concordance, and derivations of this word that are used are: